ajejoseph22/HealthExplore/README.md

 - For interactions in the React app you're free to use reducers, individual component state or any other library, but again, please keep it simple.
 - Typescript use is OK but not required.
 - SCSS use is not required.
 It is OK to include compiled CSS files or CDN urls.
+- This test shouldn't take you more than 4-6 hours to complete.
+- After the invitation is sent, your acccess rights to this repo will last 48 hours.

 Good luck!